CG Thermal introduces Material and Design Upgrades to Graphite Heat Exchangers

-Graphite heat exchangers have a long and successful history, being introduced in the 1950’s by Union Carbide, Cleveland, Ohio.
-They introduced impervious graphite to the market under the tradename, Karbate, which excelled in the phosphoric acid production market and any application that included the use of hydrochloric acid.
+Introduced in the 1950’s by Union Carbide in Cleveland, Ohio, graphite heat exchangers have a long and successful history.
+Initially launched under the tradename Karbate, the material excelled in the phosphoric acid production market and any application that included the use of hydrochloric acid.
 Graphite heat exchangers continued to grow in popularity.
-By the 1960’s, they were being produced by several domestic and international companies.
-Today, the international graphite heat exchanger market has a volume of 250-300 million U.S. dollars.
+Several domestic and international companies were producing graphite heat exchangers by the 1960’s.
+Today, the international graphite heat exchanger market boasts a whopping 250-300 million U.S. dollars in volume.

 The Great Thing About Graphite

-Graphite has long been a sought-after heat transfer material for harsh and corrosive process streams because it exhibits both metallic and non-metallic properties that contribute to equipment longevity and reliability.
+Graphite has long been a sought-after heat transfer material for harsh and corrosive process streams.
+This is due to the fact it exhibits both metallic and non-metallic properties that contribute to equipment longevity and reliability.
 Non-metallic properties include extremely good corrosion resistance and low coefficient of thermal expansion.
-Metallic properties include a high thermal conductivity, exceeding that of all commonly used metals with the exception of aluminum.
+Metallic properties include a high thermal conductivity, exceeding that of all commonly used metals – with the exception of aluminum.

 Graphite does have its downsides